Streamers-Workshop/Blazebot/processors/user-info/plugins/add/README.md

 # Plugin

-## Created by: Krammy
+## Created by: Krammy, Revised by: Praxem

 ### What this is.
 Add points to a user.
-Only usable by mods and creator.
+Only usable by creator.

 ### Trigger.
 !add @user <points>